playfularchitect/rns_engine/README.md

 ## Performance

-On a machine with AVX2 (tested on Google Colab T4):
+On a machine with AVX2 (tested on Google Colab's CPU):

 | Operation | Throughput |
 |-----------|-----------|